bmeunier/claude-sessions/README.md

 ## 🔧 Customization

-### Adapting for Standard Claude Code Setup
+### Using with Standard Claude Code Setup
-If you want to use these with Claude Code's standard directory structure:
+If you want to adapt these commands for Claude Code's standard directory structure:
 1. Copy the `commands` folder to `.claude/commands/` in your project
 2. Update paths in command files from `sessions/` to `.claude/sessions/`
+3. However, we recommend using the enhanced `sessions/` structure for better project integration

+### Reverting to Original Behavior
+If you prefer the original auto-start behavior:
+1. Remove the "**IMPORTANT**" section from `commands/session-start.md`
+2. The system will immediately start working after creating sessions

 ### Creating Your Own Commands
 - Modify command files to change behavior